bright/new-www/content/blog/child-bounties-on-polkadot-kusama-explained.md

 `Unassign_curator`: unassign a previously approved curator from child bounty

-`Close_child_bounty`: cancel the child bounty, amount for them and close child bounty
+`Close_child_bounty`: cancel the child bounty, the amount for them and close  thechild bounty

 ## Child Bounty life cycle stages